WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/zkp-safety.md

 ## Conclusion

 Credential fraud has been with us as long as we’ve had credentials, and will no doubt continue to manifest in new ways as technology evolves.
 A holder lying about credential ownership at proving time--the specific scenario that motivates a lot of ZKP FUD--is only one of the hundreds of fraud variations in the [taxonomy enumerated so far by the credential fraud discussion group](https://docs.google.com/document/d/1yX2-wKPxKPUTGEyxIQKK_Z-azT2A_AykIfPEB1cW-d0/edit).
 Thus, we must think carefully about whether credentials of all types--not just ones based on ZKPs--are susceptible to fraud.
-A serious effort by the digital credential community to tackle this issue in a formal way, and we will be proposing more efforts in this vein at RWOT.
+We recommend a serious effort by the digital credential community to tackle this issue in a formal way.
+We will be proposing more efforts in this vein at RWOT.

 ZKP-based approaches to credentials are undoubtedly imperfect, because they are young.
 However, there is no evidence, either anecdotal or rigorous, to suppose that ZKPs are inherently, uniquely vulnerable to trust problems.
 Expert literature has a long and rich history of clever solutions.
 This paper only mentions a handful.